 identities. instance would the proposal, alone or in combination, lead to the coalescence of settlements or significantly change the characteristics of a community?
 It assumes high quality of design.
-Evidence base: ArcGIS will enable the identification of the scale of change + Development would support the character and identity of a community by enabling it to grow sustainably. a community could expect if the site option (s) were selected.
-0 A neutral effect is not considered possible Ś N/A - Development would lead to a significant change in the character of the community Development would lead to the coalescence of settlements or an existing community to be subsumed by new development.
-3. To support of sustainable level of population growth.
-Assuming sufficient sites have been nominated for inclusion in the site options stage. n the LDP, SA objective3 is not a differential at Health and Equalities 4.
-To improve human heal and well-being and reduce inequalities.
-SA Objective 4 relates to the built environment's contribution to healthy and active lifestyles, and any disparities in provisions across the Plan area.
+Evidence base: ArcGIS will enable the identification of the scale of change + Development would support the character and identity of a community by enabling it to grow sustainably. a community could expect if the site option (s) were selected. ŝ A neutral effect is not considered possible N/A - Development would lead to a significant change in the character of the community Development would lead to the coalescence of settlements or an existing community to be subsumed by new development.
+3. To support a sustainable level of population growth.
+Assuming sufficient sites have been nominated for inclusion in the site options stage. n the LDP , SA objective3 is not a differential at Health and Equalities 4.
+To improve human health and well-being and reduce inequalities. disparities in provisions across the Plan area.
 The nature and significance of the effects against this SA Objective will relate to the provision of development in deprived areas and access to existing good quality ++ The site option is located within reasonable walking distance (within 400m) to sufficient amounts of open/recreational space or sports/leisure facilities and will deliver new development in an area of higher deprivation. open/recreational space and sports/leisure facilities.
-The SA assumes that any proposal for development can make appropriate and timely provision or contributions for necessary supporting infrastructure, including health, and + The site option is located within reasonable walking distance (within 400m) of most of the open/recreational space or sports/leisure facilities or will deliver
+The SA assumes that any proposal for development can make appropriate and timely provision or contributions for necessary supporting infrastructure, including health, and + The site option is located within reasonable walking distance (within 400m) of most of the open/recreational space or sports/leisure facilities or will deliver green infrastructure.
+The appraisal narrative will note if there are any potential issues at site options with regard to the compatibility of surrounding land uses.
+It will also identify where mitigation may overcome any identified potential negative effects.
+Evidence base: The open space strategy identified sufficiency standards for access to open space.
+The Welsh index of Multiple Deprivation identifies communities experiencing Multiple Deprivation.

-Deprivation.
 The Council's site assessment process will be used to inform the assessment of effects against this SA Objective.
 Reasonable walking distance is informed by TAN 16: Sport, Recreation and Open Space.
-There is an element of uncertainty, most likely until lower level assessments have been carried out through planning applications.
+0 new development in an area of higher deprivation.
+A neutral effect is not considered possible. - There is an element of uncertainty, most likely until lower level assessments have been carried out through planning applications.
 The site option is located beyond reasonable walking distance (over 400m) to existing open/recreational space or sports/leisure facilities and would be located in an area deficient in open space.
 Development at the site option would result in a net loss of open/recreational space, and / or sports/leisure facilities, in an area already deficient in open space.
-The site option has the potential to provide a significant amount of new
+Housing 5.
+To meet the housing needs of all through a mix of dwelling tenures and types.
+SA Objective 5 primarily relates to the provision of an appropriate quantity of housing to meet the needs of all residents and communities in Plan area.
+This SA objective assumes that development at any of the site options could provide an appropriate mix of housing types and tenures. ++ The site option has the potential to provide a significant amount of new housing (50 dwellings or more) The site option has the potential to provide new housing (less than 50 dwellings) If no housing is being proposed as part of development, as it is an